 Orca3D Marine CFD

 Orca3D Marine CFD is the combination of the Orca3D marine design plug-in for Rhino and the Simerics Multi-Purpose (MP) CFD software, to provide a fast, accurate, and easy-to-use CFD solution for the naval architect.
-By combining a specialized interface in Orca3D and a custom template in SimericsMP, we have brought an affordable, powerful, and proven set of analysis tools to the desktop of the designer, without the need to become a specialized CFD expert analyst.
+By combining a specialized interface in Orca3D and a custom template in SimericsMP, we have brought an affordable, powerful, and proven set of analysis tools to the desktop of the designer, without the need to become a specialized CFD analyst.

 Watch the Orca3D Marine CFD webinars: